 Read more: Planning camping?
 Check essential camping equipment guide here

 Weather in Scotland in Autumn starts getting worse.
 It rains more, there are more cloudy days, light hours are getting shorter and it’s getting darker.
 You can still get some nice and clear days, but the risk of showers is higher.
-Temperatures range from 5°C-15°C. Luckily, the midges are now gone and the earth wears beautiful warm colors of red and orange.
+Temperatures range from 5°C-15°C. Luckily, the midges are now gone and the earth wears beautiful warm colours of red and orange.

 Scottish winter a gloomy season.
 The days are short (it gets dark at 3pm), temperatures range around 0°C-5°C, sometimes dropping below 0°C, especially in the mountains.
 There’s often snow in Highlands and sometimes also in the cities.
 Most of the time it rains a lot.
 That’s the best time to do some shopping, stroll around towns, that are lit up with Christmas decorations and fairy lights, try whiskies in the pub, and stay in, rather than spend time outdoors.
 However, if the day is nice, hiking in the snow is also a lot of fun!